daryl-d/nodejs-talk/README.md

 ## Security patching your NodeJS apps

-- NodeJS echo system has millions of packages
+- NodeJS ecosystem has millions of packages
 - You can indirectly pull in an insecure package because its a dependency of your dependency
 - This sounds like a lot of work
 - The cool thing is there are projects that are out there that can help you with this